thinkloop/memoizerific/README.md

 memoizerific(10000)(function(){}); // memoize 10,000 results
 memoizerific(0)(function(){}); // memoize infinity results (not recommended)
 ```
-The cache works using LRU logic (least recently used), purging the oldest results when the limit is reached.
+The cache works using LRU logic, purging the least recently used results when the limit is reached.

 ```javascript
 // memoize 1 result